JavaModule/android-studio-config/README.md

 ## Settings turned on

+### Appearance & Behavior > Appearance
+* Theme: Darcula
+* Show memory indicator
+* Disable mnemonics in menu

+### Appearance & Behavior > System Settings
+* Save files automatically if application is idle for 15 sec.

 ### Editor > General > Auto import
 * Inser imports on past
 * Change the selector to 'All'
 * Optimize imports on the fly
 * Add unambiguous imports on the fly